 Top roll leaks slightly

-The unit we tested had a consistent slight leak from the top roll as it laid on its side, heating in the sun.
-That said, this issue didn't really affect how much water it contained, so we tried not to worry too much about it.
-Once full, this 22-pound bag of water is not the easiest to hoist over your head, though it's still lighter than most of the larger contenders we reviewed.
-Everything considered, the performance of this simple gravity shower in an itty bitty, ultralight package makes this a great way to level up your next backpacking trip.
-On the other hand, if you're looking for an option that can remain semi-permanent in the frontcountry, the Camplux Pro Series 6L provides instant hot water with adjustable temperature and pressure.
+The unit we tested had a consistent slight leak from the top roll while resting on its side, heating in the sun.
+Fortunately, we found this problem didn't really affect how much water it held, so we tried not to fret about it too much.
+When full, this 22-pound bag of water is not the easiest to hoist over your head, though it's still lighter than most of the bigger models we tested.
+Despite these minimal critiques, the performance of this simple gravity shower in an itty bitty, ultralight package makes this a terrific way to level up your next backpacking trip.
+If you're looking for an option that can remain semi-permanent in the frontcountry, the Camplux Pro Series 6L provides instant hot water with adjustable temperature and pressure.

 The Camplux Pro Series 6L is a reasonably-priced solution for anyone who's always wanted an outdoor shower.
 This semi-portable unit requires a semi-permanent outdoor setup that includes a secure mount, a large propane tank, a garden hose water inlet line, and two D batteries.
 Though the initial installation takes time, once ready, this handy little unit instantly converts cold hose water into a range of warm to hot shower temperatures, available at easily adjustable pressures — all finely tuned with two simple knobs.
 It has a wide shower head that rivals the ones in our bathrooms, three modes that make it just as easy to clean the kids as the dog, and a simple on/off switch right by your hand.

-Since it requires such a secure mount, a giant propane tank, and a constant supply of fresh water via the hose, this unit isn't an off-grid camping shower.
+Keep in mind, this unit isn't an ideal off-grid camping shower since it requires a very secure mount, a giant propane tank, and a constant supply of fresh water via the hose.
 It's best suited for permanent or semi-permanent mounting outside by your pool or perhaps rigged up next to your RV in a campground with hookups.
-Some of its attachments also aren't the most leakproof, and it's best used with certain extras that don't come standard — like on/off valves for the cold water input and hot water output lines.
-And yet, if you're searching for an outdoor shower that doesn't cost thousands to install, the Camplux Pro is an excellent pick for a truly luxurious outdoor bathing experience.
-Those requiring a more portable unit will find other camping showers much more suitable, like the packable NEMO Helio Pressure Shower.
+Check out the packable NEMO Helio Pressure Shower if you need a more portable option.
+Also, some of its attachments aren't the most leakproof, and it's best used with certain extras that don't come standard — like on/off valves for the cold water input and hot water output lines.
+Nevertheless, if you're shopping for an outdoor shower that doesn't cost thousands to install, the Camplux Pro is an excellent pick for a truly luxurious outdoor bathing experience.

 We began this study by considering the most important aspects of an outdoor shower.
 Each year, we carefully select the best we can find and use them for subsequent summers, paying close attention to how well they perform in key areas.
 To assess functionality, we measured the widths of the showerhead streams and the lengths of the hoses.
 If possible, we took them apart and cleaned them to examine ease of use, and we dropped them, full of water, from a height of over 6 feet to get a sense of their durability.
 We bathed ourselves, muddy dogs, and numerous filthy trail-building crews.
 In the end, the best models revealed themselves and are highlighted below.
 For additional details on our testing process, head over to our How We Test Camping Showers article.